Stunning Photo Storage Tips for Effortless Family Downsizing

-- Essential records — birth certificates, marriage licenses, military papers, deeds, wills, and other legal or financial records
+- Essential records: birth certificates, marriage licenses, military papers, deeds, wills, and other legal or financial documents

-- Items to release — duplicates, blurry photos, mass-produced paper, and materials with no clear story or purpose
+- Items to release: duplicates, blurry images, mass-produced papers, and anything with no real story or function

 - Would anyone need this for legal, historical, or practical reasons?